-Where time permits, the Continuous Disclosure Consultation Group should be given the opportunity to review and comment on all Company announcements.
+Where time permits, the Continuous Disclosure Consultation Group is given the opportunity to review and comment on all Company announcements.

-Where any information, infringement notice or written statement is reported to a member of the Continuous Disclosure Consultation Group, the Continuous Disclosure Consultation Group member in possession of such information will inform the Managing Director, and the Managing Director will, in consultation with the Continuous Disclosure Consultation Group (as appropriate):
+Where any potentially Price Sensitive Information is reported to a member of the Continuous Disclosure Consultation Group, the Continuous Disclosure Consultation Group member in possession of such information will inform the Managing Director, and the Managing Director will, in consultation with the Continuous Disclosure Consultation Group (as appropriate):

 - review the information in question;